-Technology can also help.
-Try using a fitness app or device that tracks your heart rate, breathing and distance travelled.
+- Try using a fitness app or device that tracks your heart rate, breathing and distance travelled.
 You’ll be motivated to do even more by monitoring your improved fitness.

 I’m scared or embarrassed

-Try not to feel overwhelmed by lack of time.
+- Try not to feel overwhelmed by lack of time.
 Think small.
 Consider shorter timed sets of exercise a few times a day, every day, instead of blocking out longer periods.
 Start with some stretches when you wake up, take a brief walk at lunchtime, then do core exercises at night.
 All short bursts of 15 or 10 minutes.

 I don’t have enough energy

-Check your diet too.
-A includes all of the foods and drinks you need to build and maintain good health.
+- Check your diet.
+A healthy diet includes all of the foods and drinks you need to build and maintain good health.
 This means eating fresh fruit and vegetables, whole grains, lean meats, and avoiding highly processed foods, sugary drinks and many fast foods.